couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/appendix-release-notes.markdown

 * [JCBC-738](http://www.couchbase.com/issues/browse/JCBC-738): The possibility of a `ClassCastException` has been eliminated when a `HttpFuture` is used and a timeout is happening.
 This type of future is also returned when a view request is made.

-* [JCBC-741](http://www.couchbase.com/issues/browse/JCBC-741): The active node is now always included in an `observe` call (internally used with durability requirements like `ReplicateTo` and `PersistTo`), to reliably discover concurrent modifications.
+* [JCBC-741](http://www.couchbase.com/issues/browse/JCBC-741): The active node is now always included in an `observe` call (internally used with durability requirements like `ReplicateTo` and `PersistTo`) to reliably discover concurrent modifications.
 Previously, when only `ReplicateTo` was used and the same document was modified concurrently the operation would just time out.
 Now it fails quickly and reports the failure case in the operation status.
-This behaviour is now consistent with the one when `PersistTo` is also included in the durability requirement.
+This behavior is now consistent with the one when `PersistTo` is also included in the durability requirement.

 * [SPY-183](http://www.couchbase.com/issues/browse/SPY-183): The touch operation is now properly cloned, which previously led to false timeouts during rebalance and unavailable node scenarios (only on the touch operation).